chrisjp/CJPAdMobHelper/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Changes

+### 1.0.1
+* Better handling of COPPA setting
+* Ensure test ads are shown when running in Simulator
+* Updated README with information on all optional configuration and targeting settings

+### 1.0.0
+* Initial release